Graham Duff: Acting

-Aside from appearing in his own work, Duff has a small speaking part, as a Death Eater in the films Harry Potter and the Deathly Hallows – Part 1 (2010) and Harry Potter and the Deathly Hallows – Part 2 (2011).
-He has also appeared in ITV's comedy series Monkey Trousers (2005), Channel 4's Ketch & Hiro-pon Get it On (2008).
-He appeared as a convicted child molester and cult leader in two series of David Cross's dark sit-com The Increasingly Poor Decisions of Todd Margaret (2011) and as a Nazi in the Channel 4 comedy show Totally Tom (2011).
-He played greengrocer Mike Greatbatch in Alan Partridge: Welcome to the Places of My Life (2012) and press photographer David Cowgill in Hebburn (2012-2013).
+Aside from appearing in his own work, Duff has a small speaking part as a Death Eater in the films Harry Potter and the Deathly Hallows – Part 1 (2010) and Harry Potter and the Deathly Hallows – Part 2 (2011).
+He has also appeared in ITV's comedy series Monkey Trousers (2005) and Channel 4's Ketch & Hiro-pon Get it On (2008).
+He appeared as a convicted child molester and cult leader in two series of David Cross's dark sitcom The Increasingly Poor Decisions of Todd Margaret (2011) and as a Nazi in the Channel 4 comedy show Totally Tom (2011).
+He played greengrocer Mike Greatbatch in Alan Partridge: Welcome to the Places of My Life (2012) and press photographer David Cowgill in Hebburn (2012–2013).
 He also played a malevolent bio-mechanoid waiter in "Deep Breath", Peter Capaldi's debut episode of Doctor Who.

-Other work
+Books

+Duff has published three books: Foreground Music: A Life in 15 Gigs (2019), The Future's Here To Stay: The Singles of The Fall (2021) and The Otherwise (2021), which was co-written with Mark E. Smith of The Fall.

+Articles and online media

-Duff has written articles for The Guardian and Wire Magazine.
-He has also contributed a chapter to The Cosey Complex - a book about the life and work of musician and performance artist Cosey Fanni Tutti and written an introduction to "Tranart" a monograph on the visual art of Val Denham.
-He's made guest contributions on a number of albums by "People Like Us" aka Vicki Bennett.
+Duff has written articles for The Guardian and The Wire.
+He has also contributed a chapter to The Cosey Complex - a book about the life and work of musician and performance artist Cosey Fanni Tutti and written an introduction to Tranart - a monograph on the visual art of Val Denham.
+Duff has made guest contributions on a number of albums by "People Like Us" aka Vicki Bennett.
 He acted in Exile — an audio drama based on Doctor Who, as well as writing another — Faith Stealer starring Paul McGann.
-In 2013, alongside Pat Cahill he co-created and co-wrote "Still Reeling" a series of two on-line comedy blaps for Channel 4 on-line starring Matt King and Pat Cahill.
+In 2013, alongside Pat Cahill he co-created and co-wrote Still Reeling, a series of two online comedy blaps for Channel 4 starring Cahill and Matt King.

+Heaven's Lathe

+In 2021, with designer Lauren Winton and lathe cutter Michael Lawrence, Duff co-founded the Heaven's Lathe record label.
+The label releases limited edition lathe cut singles, with Duff curating the artists, including established names, such as Adi Newton, Danielle Dax, I Monster, David J, Roger Robinson and Graham Lewis, as well as debut vinyl releases from artists including Wrong Circles, Andrew&Lucy, and White Devil Disco.